CE-Programming/toolchain/docs/libraries/graphx.rst

 Overview
 --------

-The graphx library places the LCD in a "palettized" mode - pixels on the screen are actually indexes into an array of colors rather than the color iself.
+The graphx library places the LCD in a "palettized" mode - pixels on the screen are actually indices into an array of colors rather than the color itself.
 What this means is that graphx is only functionally capable of displaying up to 256 colors on-screen at one time.
 This array of colors is called a "palette", and is accessed using the :code:`gfx_palette` macro variable: e.g. the code :code:`gfx_palette[16]` accesses the 17th color in the palette, and can be directly read or written with a color value.
 Palette colors are stored in 1555 format (a version of 565 format), and the macro :code:`gfx_RGBTo1555` may be used to convert a normal 24-bit RGB value into a palette color, for example :code:`gfx_palette[0] = gfx_RGBTo1555(10, 21, 32)`.